-The Easter Vigil is the premier time each year for the making of Catholic adults through the celebration of the sacraments of Christian initiation.
-For the purposes of baptism, “adults” are those of catechetical age (about the age of 7 and older).
-This year, in 63 parishes and one university within the Diocese of Springfield in Illinois, 320 people will have come to the Easter Vigil to celebrate rites that will have joined them to the Catholic Church.
+The Easter Vigil is the premier time each year for making of Catholic adults through the celebration of the sacraments of Christian initiation.
+This year in 32 parishes and at one university, 71 people will have come to the Easter Vigil to celebrate rites that will have joined them to the Catholic Church.

 DECATUR — Jerry Allan Smith, father of Father Marty Smith, a priest of the Diocese of Springfield in Illinois, passed away March 16 at St. Mary’s Hospital in Decatur with his family by his side.
 He lived in Mt.
 Zion and was 77 years old.